jdefez/laravel-graphql/README.md

 ```

 Most of the time this class will guess which of the parameters should not be
-quoted but constants and custom types can be diffcult to detect.
+quoted but constants and custom types can be difficult to detect.
 You can use a
 `Unquoted` class to make sure your parameter is not quoted.

 ```php